ArtemRivnyi/personal-page-devops/README.md

 This is a personal portfolio project, but suggestions for improvements to the CI/CD pipeline, code structure, or documentation are welcome.

+---

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

 ## 🧰 Maintainer

 **Artem Rivnyi** — Junior Technical Support / DevOps Enthusiast